kestra-io/docs/content/docs/05.enterprise/worker-group.md

 icon: /docs/icons/admin.svg
 ---

-Worker Group is a set of workers that can be targeted specifically for a task execution or a polling trigger evaluation.
+How to configure Worker Groups in Kestra Enterprise Edition.

 ::alert{type="info"}
 This feature requires a [commercial license](https://kestra.io/pricing).
 ::

+Worker Group is a set of workers that can be targeted specifically for a task execution or a polling trigger evaluation.

 To assign a worker group, the task or the polling trigger must define the `workerGroup.key` property with the key of the worker group to target.
 A default worker group can also be configured at the namespace level.